r1sque/r1sque.github.io/README.md

   → fix link issues

-  → fix the margin for the little box

-  → fix the margin on the big box for more space inside but tighter outside yk
+  → fix the lightning of the h2
 ## Technologies Used
 - HTML
 - CSS